Small business management guide

 Start with the basics of your brand identity:

-- A memorable business name that communicates what you do
+- Choose a memorable business name that communicates what you do

-- A clear slogan that differentiates you from competitors
+- Write a clear slogan that differentiates you from competitors

-- A professional logo and consistent visual style
+- Design a professional logo and consistent visual style

 Then consider a mixed-channel approach that could include social media, a business website, local advertising, and customer referrals.
 Do some market research to identify where your target customers spend their time, and focus your efforts there.

 Running a business means thinking beyond the next quarter.
-Set short-term goals (the next few months), medium-term targets (one year ahead), and long-term plans (three to five years out).
+Set short-term goals (the next few months), medium-term targets (1 year ahead), and long-term plans (3 to 5 years out).

 As part of your planning, analyze your revenue streams, identify your ideal customers, and learn from competitors.
 This kind of research informs your strategic decisions and helps you stay focused on what matters most.

 Having a clear plan also makes it easier to pitch to investors or apply for financing.
 Financial institutions often want to see your business plan and financial projections before approving a loan or grant.
-Check out the Xero guide on growing a small business for more ideas on planning your next stage of growth.
+Check out the Xero guide on growing a small business and the planning and performance guides for more ideas on your next stage of growth.

 Simplify your small business finances with Xero